Puppy Vaccine Schedule: A Complete Owner’s Guide

 – Charles A Hurty, DVM Grove Veterinary Clinic

-Your puppy’s vaccination schedule begins at six weeks of age, with booster shots administered every two to four weeks until around four months of age.
-It’s crucial to follow this timeline because puppies initially receive protective antibodies through their mother’s milk.
-However, this immunity wanes over time.
-Therefore, vaccinations must begin before this protection dwindles.
+Your puppy’s vaccination schedule should begin at 6–8 weeks of age, with booster shots administered every two to four weeks until around 4 months of age.

-According to the AAHA’s guidelines, core vaccinations for puppies include:
+According to the AAHA guidelines, core vaccinations for puppies include:

 Canine distemper virus

-Keeping to a proper vaccine schedule is crucial to protect your furry friend against the canine distemper virus.
-This highly contagious virus spreads through contact with infected dogs.
-It is also responsible for causing the often fatal disease known as distemper.
+Canine distemper virus is a highly contagious virus that spreads through contact with infected dogs.
+It is responsible for causing the often fatal disease known as distemper.

 Distemper symptoms may include: